MBM Glossaries: Conflict Resolution Skills Definition

 Active Destructive Response

 A negative response to a positive situation where the receiver finds fault or negative parts of a story.
-While the responder may be using ADR to convey genuine concern for a person, it can ruin morale and devalues a person’s achievements.
+In fact, while the responder may be using ADR to convey genuine concern for a person, it can ruin morale and devalues a person’s achievements.

 These are types of conflict with a more personal nature.
-They stem from dislikes and personal disagreements of individuals.
+In particular, they stem from dislikes and personal disagreements of individuals.

 Alternative Dispute Resolution